fltk/fltk/README.CMake.txt

     by CMake depending on this value.

 CMAKE_INSTALL_PREFIX
     Where everything will go on install.
-Defaults are /usr/local for unix and C:\Program Files\FLTK for Windows.
+Defaults are /usr/local for Unix and C:\Program Files\FLTK for Windows.

 The following are the FLTK specific options.
 Platform specific options